JohannesLbck/SimpleAgenticScenario/README.md

 ## Architecture at a Glance

-Python path:
+Python:

 1. Simulator exposes sensor endpoints and a lumen actuator endpoint
-2. Agent reads sensor signals, chooses target lumen, applies change
-3. Logs are evaluated with scripts in `EvalHelper/`
+2. Logs are evaluated with scripts in `EvalHelper/`

-MCP path:
+MCP:

-1. Ruby MCP servers expose tools (`light`, `sleep`, `log`)
+1. Ruby MCP servers expose tools (`light`, `sleep`, `log`) which are connected with the python endpoints
 2. `mcp/agent.rb` invokes an LLM with these tools
-3. Logs are written and compared with evaluation scripts
+3. Logs are written and compared using python eval scripts

 ## Prerequisites